Pectus Excavatum (Sternal Bone Deformity, Funnel Chest) in Dogs

 Outlook on current research

 Funnel chest, or pectus excavatum, is a congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
 This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
 Deformities can impair function and may require cosmetic or medical treatment. of the chest in which the sternumThe sternum, or breastbone, is a long, flat bone in the center of the chest where the ribs are attached.
-It plays an essential role in protecting the heart and other organs in the chest. is collapsed toward the spine.
+It plays an essential role in protecting the heart and other organs in the chest. is sunken toward the spine.
 This condition is relatively rare in dogs, but when it occurs, it can impair breathing and heart function.
-Research in this area primarily examines the genetic causes and best treatment methods to improve the quality of life of affected dogs.
+Research in this field primarily examines the genetic causes and the best treatment methods to improve the quality of life of affected dogs.

-One aspect of current research is the investigation of the genetic factors that contribute to the development of pectus excavatum.
-Scientists are analyzing the genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+One aspect of current research is the investigation of genetic factors that contribute to the development of pectus excavatum.
+Scientists are analyzing genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to understand which genes may be responsible.
-These studies are crucial to developing preventive measures and to understanding which breeds may be more susceptible to this malformation.
+These studies are crucial for developing preventive measures and understanding which breeds may be more susceptible to this malformation.

 Another important area of research is the development and improvement of surgical techniques to correct the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
 Deformities can impair function and may require cosmetic or medical treatment..
 The traditional method is surgical correction by placing a metal bar that pushes the sternumThe sternum, or breastbone, is a long, flat bone in the center of the chest where the ribs are attached.
 It plays an essential role in protecting the heart and other organs in the chest. into a normal position.
 Researchers are working on less invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
 In medicine, invasive procedures can range from minimally invasive techniques to open surgery. techniques and materials that cause fewer complications and lead to faster recovery times.